-Most Recent Revision: June 26, 2019
+Most Recent Revision: September 24, 2020

-The OSP supports research on trends in assigned classroom readings with the goal of improving teaching and learning.
+Open Syllabus supports research on trends in assigned classroom readings with the goal of improving teaching and learning.
 If you use the Open Syllabus Explorer, you–the researcher–are using these research services.

 By using the Syllabus Explorer, every researcher–whether in a private or institutional capacity–is expected to read and understand the following terms of service and is deemed to have agreed to be bound by them.